lati111/laravel_datatables/readme.md

 The data card list is mostly used as a visual display element, containing a list of copies from a specificied template element with the data filled in.
 The cardlist requires the `data-card-template` attribute containing the id of the template element to be copied.
 To fill in data into the template, an `<input>`, `<select>`, `<textarea>`, `<img>` or a `<span>` element must be present with it's name, or the `data-name` attribute set to the key of the value it should contain.
 Below follows an example.
 If the value is a boolean, you can use the `data-show-if-true` and `data-hide-if-true` to hide or show elements dynamically.
 For an img, you can also use `data-alt-name` to set the alt of an img.
+If you need to put the value in an attribute you can use `data-attribute-name` to set the value key, and `data-settable-attribute` attribute to set the attribute to set.

 ```html
   <div class="flex flex-col justify-center align-items max-w-xl gap-4">